Quantum marginal problem and incompatibility: Quantum channels and compatibility

+We note that channel compatibility is a natural generalization of measurement compatibility, i.e., the property of having a simultaneous readout for many measurements \cite{HeMi2017}.
+This follows directly from identifying measurements as channels with classical outputs and noting that the broadcast channel corresponds to the simultaneous readout.
+On top of being more general, channel compatibility differs from measurement compatibility in a crucial manner: Channels can be incompatible with themselves.
+A channel $\Phi_{A\to B}$ is {\it $n$-extendible}, i.e., it is $n$ times compatible with itself, if it can be broadcasted $n$ times by some channel.
+These channels are very well known in the literature (see, e.g. Refs.~\cite{Pankowski2013,HeMi2017,Berta2018,Kaur2019} and Refs. therein).
+A channel is 2-extendible if and only if it is a post-processing of its conjugate channel~\cite{Pankowski2013,HeMi2017}.
+Such channels are also called {\it antidegradable}.
+Channels that are $n$-extendible for any $n\geq2$ are exactly the entanglement breaking channels (or measure-and-prepare channels) \cite{HeMi2017}.

-Compatible sets of channels form a convex set and, hence, channel incompatibility has a natural quantifier called the generalised robustness.
-Formally, for a set of channels $\bm{\Lambda}$ one defines the generalised robustness $\mathcal{R}_F^g(\bm{\Lambda})$ with respect to the compatible set $F$ as
+Similarly to the marginal problem, channel incompatibility has a natural quantifier called the generalized robustness.
+For a channel tuple $\bm{\Lambda}$ one defines the generalized robustness $\mathcal{R}_F^g(\bm{\Lambda})$ with respect to compatible tuples $F$ as

-where the optimisation is over all sets of channels $\bm{\Gamma}$ (with as many members as in $\bm{\Lambda}$).

-{\it The channel-state dualism.---} In this paper, we work with finite-dimensional Hilbert spaces, although the methodology presented in this section generalizes to the infinite-dimensional case in a straight-forward manner.
-Using the spectral decomposition $\varrho=\sum_n t_n\dyad{n}$ of a full-rank state, with an orthonormal basis $\{\ket{1},\,\ket{2},\ldots\}\subset\hil$ and eigenvalues $t_n>0$, we define $\ket{\Omega}:=\sum_n\sqrt{t_n}\ket{n}\otimes\ket{n}$ and call such $\ket{\Omega}\in\hil\otimes\hil$ a {\it canonical purification for $\varrho$}.
-The following results call for canonical purifications of full-rank states, although we may actually often use more general (cyclic) purifying vectors.